 - Authorisation: managing End User's access rights to Services provided by the Service Provider Organisation based on the Attributes.
 Examples of such Attributes are those describing the End User's Home Organisation and organisation unit, their role and position in the Home Organisation (whether they are university members, students, administrative staff, etc.) and, for instance, the courses they are taking or teaching.
-The provenance of those Attributes is important for information security purposes; therefore, authorisation cannot be based on an Attribute that an End User has self-asserted. - Identification: End Users need to have a personal account to be able to access their own files, datasets, pages, documents, postings, settings, etc. The origin of an Attribute used for identification is important; to avoid an identity theft, an End User cannot self-assert their own identifier.
-Instead, the Identity Provider authenticates them and the Home Organisation (or
+The provenance of those Attributes is important for information security purposes; therefore, authorisation cannot be based on an Attribute that an End User has self-asserted. - Identification: End Users need to have a personal identifier with the Service Provider Organisation to be able to access their own files, datasets, pages, documents, postings, settings, etc. The origin of an Attribute used for identification is important; to avoid an identity theft, an End User cannot self-assert their own identifier.
+Instead, the Identity Provider authenticates them and the Home Organisation (or Attribute Provider) provides the Service Provider Organisation with an Attribute that contains their authenticated identifier.